Bink Video Advanced Alpha Features

 So, let's take a look a Bink with zero-alpha weighting (again, no alpha, so we can see the color planes):

 Crazy!
 If there wasn't an alpha plane, this video would be completely broken - see how he leaves a trail?
 But now let's turn alpha on:

 Hey, cool - looks great!
 Now all of the bandwidth is now going to the opaque pixels, even the bandwidth that would otherwise go to cleaning up the background.
 This give us is the highest possible quality for the pixels that are actually visible.

 What does this mean for your videos?
 Well, for most alpha videos, you now get much smaller files for the same quality (think about how many pixels are transparent in most sprites and you can imagine the savings).
 And, as a bonus, since Bink can decompress smaller videos more quickly, the videos are not only smaller to store, they take even less CPU power to play!

-Bink is really easy to evaluate, so if gaming-centric features like these interest you, drop us an email and you can start testing it today!
+Bink is really easy to evaluate, so if features like these interest you, drop us an email and you can start testing it today!